Nature of the Organization

 Section 1.
 The Members of the Executive Council

 The Executive Council is the policy-making body of SEAMSA.
-The executive council is composed of the SEAMSA Executive Director, Secretary, Treasurer, Membership Director, and Public Relations Officer.
+The executive council is composed of the SEAMSA Executive Director, Secretary, Finance Director, Membership Director, External Relations Director, and Events Director.

 Section 2.
 Duties of Executive Council Members

-The Secretary is tasked to (1) record and disseminate the minutes of the meetings of the Executive Council and/or the general members, (2) preserve and update the membership records and/or directory of the organization, and (3) assist the President in the performance of his/her duties.
-Other duties can be assigned to the Secretary upon approval by the Executive Council.
+The Secretary General is tasked to (1) record and disseminate the minutes of the meetings of the Executive Council and/or the general members, (2) preserve and update the membership records and/or directory of the organization, and (3) assist the Executive Director in the performance of his/her duties.
+Other duties can be assigned to the Secretary General upon approval by the Executive Council.

-The Treasurer is in charge of the receipt, allocation, and disbursement of the money of the SEAMSA to be received from annual membership dues, sponsorships, and other legitimate sources, as approved by the Executive Council.
+The Finance Director oversees the receipt, allocation, and disbursement of the money of the SEAMSA to be received from annual membership dues, sponsorships, and other legitimate sources, as approved by the Executive Council.
 He/she is responsible for keeping and managing the official bank account and the PayPal account of SEAMSA.
 He/she may initiate and organize fund-raising activities upon approval by the Executive Council.
-Other duties can be assigned to the Treasurer upon approval by the Executive Council.
+He/she/they shall serve as the head of the Finance Committee.
+Other duties can be assigned to the Finance Director upon approval by the Executive Council.

 The Membership Director is in charge of the receipt, processing, and management of membership registration, renewal, and other concerns.
 He/she is also assigned to serve as the head of the Membership Committee.
 Other duties can be assigned to the Membership Director upon approval by the Executive Council.